-2 Regulatory actions filed and settled against UBS-S for FCM related activity can be found on NFA's website at and others, including UBS-S and the Parent, alleging violations of the US Sherman Antitrust Act and common law.
-Plaintiffs allege that the defendants unlawfully conspired to restrain competition in the market for Interest Rate Swap ("IRS") trading.
+Interest Rates Swaps and CDS Matters.
+In 2016, putative class action plaintiffs filed consolidated amended complaints in the Southern District of New York against numerous financial institutions and others, including UBS-S and the Parent, alleging violations of the US Sherman Antitrust Act Plaintiffs allege that the defendants unlawfully conspired to restrain and common law. competition in the market for Interest Rate Swap ("IRS") trading.
 Plaintiffs assert claims on behalf of all purchasers and sellers of IRS that transacted directly with any of the dealer defendants since January 1, 2008, and seek unspecified trebled compensatory damages and other relief.
 The operators of two swap execution facilities ("SEFs") filed complaints raising similar allegations.
 In July 2017, the court granted in part and denied in part defendants' motions to dismiss, limiting the claims to the time period 2013-2016, and dismissing certain state-law claims and claims against certain other defendants.
 In March 2019, the court denied in part and granted in part class plaintiffs' motion for leave to file a fourth amended complaint, rejecting plaintiffs' request to add allegations covering the time period 2008-2012 but allowing plaintiffs to add allegations relating to the time period 2013-2016 (the time period covered by the operative complaint).
 A third SEF filed a complaint in June 2018 and an amended complaint in August 2018 alleging conduct similar to the conduct alleged by the other SEF plaintiffs but continuing into 2018.
 Defendants have moved to dismiss the third SEF's amended complaint, and in November 2018 the court granted the motion in part and denied it in part, dismissing certain state-law claims but permitting certain federal and state claims relating to the time period 2013-2018.
+In December 2023, the court denied class plaintiffs' motion for class certification.
+In May 2024, UBS-S entered into an agreement to settle the purported class claims.
+The settlement remains subject to court approval.
 In June 2017, one of the SEF plaintiffs filed a complaint raising allegations similar to those in the IRS litigation with respect to the trading of credit default swaps.
-Defendants have moved to dismiss that complaint and, in September 2018 and July 2019, certain defendants' motions, including the Parent's, were granted.
-The SEF plaintiff filed an amended complaint in January 2020 and, in April 2020, the remaining defendants, including the Company, moved to dismiss the amended complaint.
-Following the filing of the first class complaint the Parent was served with a subpoena from the U.S. Commodity Futures Trading Commission ("CFTC") seeking documents and information regarding the Company's swap trading and Futures Commission Merchant businesses going back to 2008.
+Defendants moved to dismiss that complaint and, in September 2018 and July 2019, certain defendants' motions, including the Parent's, were granted.
+The SEF plaintiff filed an amended complaint in January 2020 and, in April 2020, the remaining defendants, including UBS-S, moved to dismiss the amended complaint.
+On August 14, 2023, the court granted defendants' motion to dismiss with prejudice.
+The SEF plaintiff has appealed.